Mmeso1/Learnable/Quiz_app/README.md

 ## Usage

-Link to the deployed app is Quizzs [https://quizzs.onrender.com]
+Link to the deployed app is [https://quizzs.onrender.com]

 ## Contact